fanfare/disablegooglelens/CHROME.md

 If you want to try it out now, it can be loaded as an unpacked extension via the [ZIP file](https://github.com/fanfare/disablegooglelens/releases/download/0.0.2/disable-google-lens_manifest_v3_chrome-0.0.2.zip).

-This version adds a new "Search Google for image" context menu item which loads image results in a new tab (instead of in the Side Panel)
+This version adds a new "Search Google for image" context menu item which loads image results in a new tab (instead of in the side panel)

 ### Post-installation

-Once the extension has been installed, you may want to remove the old/redundant "Search image with Google Lens" context menu item.
-Here's how you can do that:
+Once the extension has been installed, you may want to remove the old/redundant "Search image with Google Lens" context menu item:

 - go to the URL: `chrome://settings/searchEngines`
 - click the `Add` button